Two separate weeks available! (Consider coming along for both as programming will differ)

 -

-You can send me an email at abeefrnd@gmail.com and I will send you my mailing address to send a non-refundable deposit (or payment in full if you prefer) via check.
-I can accept PayPal or Venmo but will add a service fee of 3%.
+You can send me an email at abeefrnd@gmail.com and I will send you my mailing address to send a non-refundable deposit of $250 (or payment in full if you prefer) via check.
+I can accept PayPal, Venmo or credit cards but will add a service fee of 3% for these forms of payments.
+Final payment for the trip will be due a couple of months ahead of our journey.

 -